pawe9N/Plane-Wars/README.md

 This app was created for purpose of learning C++ and Windows API for console.

 ## Description of application
 It is a simple space invaders game.
-You must destroy the enemy, and the more times you annihilate them, the game will be more difficult.
+You must destroy the enemies, and the more times you annihilate them, the game will be more difficult.
 Your highscore is automatically saved in txt file.

 ## Getting started